 Before leaving we stopped in the museum at Sheffield Park Station.
 It's a very new and beautifully presented museum with lots of fascinating information about train history and some models which Harry loved.

 They also run a special Father Christmas service at Christmas which I remember going on when I was little.
 I would definitely like to take our little ones on it one year, although I think we'll wait until Mia is a bit older.
-We also pulled up alongside a very comfortable dining car where people were enjoying their Sunday lunch - I think that's definitely a child-free occasion!
+We also pulled up alongside a very comfortable dining car where people were enjoying their Sunday lunch - I think that's definitely one to save for a child-free occasion!